 - 15 Cups chopped fresh spinach (Efo tete) ~3 bunches

 - OR 3 packs chopped frozen spinach (9oz packs) – Defrosted

 Preparation: If using fresh spinach, place the spinach in a bowl, add ½ teaspoon of salt, cover with boiling water and place a lid over the bowl.
 Allow to rest for 15-20mins.
 Rinse out the spinach and squeeze out all excess water.

 - Place a large pot over medium heat, add in the palm oil.
-Bleach the oil for 5 minutes.
+Heat oil until a little smoky.

 - Add in the sliced onions and fry until lightly browned